Benefits of a Master's Degree in Forensic Science from Arcadia

 Completion of at least two semesters of general chemistry with laboratories, two semesters of organic chemistry with laboratories, and two semesters of general biology with laboratories.

-Test scores for the Graduate Record Examination (GRE) or the Medical College Admission Test (MCAT), taken within the last five years.
+Test scores are not required of applicants with a cumulative science GPA of 3.4 or greater.
+Test scores from the Graduate Record Examination (GRE) or the Medical College Admission Test (MCAT), taken within the last five years are required for all other applicants.

 International applicants should visit www.arcadia.edu/international for detailed information on admission requirements and application procedures.
 TOEFL/IELTS results are required for all students for whom English is a second language or who have not earned degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, the United Kingdom, Republic of Ireland, Australia, and New Zealand).
 A courseby-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.